updated

 The workaway unit is about 15 meters from the main house, so it may not be suitable for those fearful of the sounds of the countryside at night.

-In their time off, helpers usually enjoy the setting.
-They can take walks, relax after a good day's work in our garden, by our pool or by the fireplace (depending on the season), and reading a good book from our library.
+In their time off, helpers enjoy the setting: They can take walks, relax or sun bathe after a good day's work in our garden, by our pool or by the fireplace (depending on the season), or reading a good book from our library.
 We also try to facilitate ways they can enjoy the surrounding area.

-We are happy to be reasonably flexible with the work, so that workawayers can hitch a ride with us when we go into town.
-We also drive them to the nearby bus if they want to sight see or go out on their own.
+We are happy to be reasonably flexible with the work, so that workawayers can hitch a ride with us when we go into town or take a couple of days off when the stays are longer than two weeks.
+We also drive them to the nearby town/bus if they want to sight see or go out on their own.

 • A little more information